 |Progress Towards Outcome

-The project review mission was conducted in December 2013.
-The mission assessed that the project implementation for the initial two years has been significantly slow.
-Despite the delays, the MEDS is confident that the project will have steady progress in 2014 since the project objectives and activities are in line with the government higher education reform strategy, adopted in May 2013, which calls for major reforms in public higher education institutes and the entire subsector.
+The project review mission was conducted in September 2014.
+The mission assessed that the project implementation remains to be slow.
+Despite the delays, the MEDS confirmed that project objectives and activities are in line with the government higher education reform strategy, adopted in May 2013, which calls for major reforms in public higher education institutes and the entire subsector.

 |Description of Project Outputs